 \section{\texorpdfstring{$H_0$}{TEXT} results}

-Each of the models obtained in this work has a different contribution to the prediction of the value of the Hubble constant. {Fig. \ref{fig:all_models_H0}} shows the contribution of each of the models to the final likelihood, this is, it shows the function defined by each weighted probability in the likelihood function \eqref{Eq_P2}.
+Each of the models obtained in this work has a different contribution to the prediction of the value of the Hubble constant. {Figure \ref{fig:all_models_H0}} shows the contribution of each of the models to the final likelihood, this is, it shows the function defined by each weighted probability in the likelihood function in Eq. \eqref{Eq_P2}.

 Our main results are incorporated in Fig. \ref{fig:H0Plot}.
-In this Fig., we show the probability of the reduced Hubble constant using three different schemes.
-The standard scheme relies on Eqs. (\ref{Eq_P1}-\ref{eq:weight}) and the 20 lens models, and leads to the probability distribution in blue.
-Selecting the 11 lens models with the highest resolutions (248 and 299 grid points), we also obtained the distribution in red.
-Additionally, we considered the 20 lens models and a modified version of Ec. \eqref{eq:weight} (including flux ratios with respect to A, i.e. flux ratios $F_B/F_A$, $F_C/F_A$ and $F_D/F_A$ and the corresponding model magnification ratios, to produce the probability distribution in green.
+In this figure, we show the probability for the reduced Hubble constant using three different schemes.
+The standard scheme relies on Eqs. (\ref{Eq_P1}-\ref{eq:weight}) and the 20 lens models, leading to the probability distribution shown in blue.
+Selecting the 11 lens models with the highest resolutions (248 and 299 grid points), we were also able to obtain the distribution in red.
+Additionally, we considered the 20 lens models and a modified version of Eq. \eqref{eq:weight}, including flux ratios with respect to A (flux ratios $F_B/F_A$, $F_C/F_A$, and $F_D/F_A$) and the corresponding model magnification ratios, to produce the probability distribution in green.
 The shaded regions outline the 68\% confidence intervals.
 Thus,